‘Game Of Thrones’ Spoilers: Which Villain Is Scheduled To Come Back?

 — Salih SARIKAYA (@SalihSarikaya) January 16, 2017

-Meanwhile, according to the latest Game of Thrones spoilers from Gizmodo suggest that Frey’s return has a totally different reason: he’s actually in one of Bran’s flashbacks/visions.
-As we know from last season, Bran has gone from the poor crippled Stark boy to the Three Eyed Raven, and he periodically gets visions of the past — and the future — which help shape his decisions.
-So, if this theory is true, what does that mean for Bran and the rest of the Stark clan?
+Meanwhile, latest Game of Thrones spoilers from Gizmodo suggest that Frey’s return has a totally different reason: He’s actually in one of Bran’s flashbacks/visions.
+As we know from last season, Bran has gone from the poor crippled Stark boy to the Three-Eyed Raven, and he periodically gets visions of the past — and the future — which help shape his decisions.
+If this theory is true, what does that mean for Bran and the rest of the Stark clan?

 “Walder’s return could be part of a vision that lets Bran know his sister is not just alive, but taken a fancy to slashing people’s throats since the last time he saw her.
 Or he could be looking at some of Walder Frey’s nonsense from the past.
 Or he could be a witness to the Red Wedding, which I don’t believe he knows for sure yet—and Bran actually being present at the Red Wedding, vision-style, could necessitate some new footage of Frey.”